 On the left is the Hermitage, on the right Tsarkoye Selo.
 SO similar.

 It being Saturday the place was of course crazy crowded, but we dutifully got in line to wait to get inside the palace.
 It didn't end up taking too long, about 20 mins, and we were inside to see the way the most powerful people in Imperial Russia spent their summers.
 To protect the floors we had to wear these little booties.
-First impression, like the Hermitage: "Wow these people like gold trim.
-A lot."

 This is the grand ballroom, complete with gold everywhere.